getsentry/sentry.engineering/data/blog/session-replay-sdk-bundle-size-optimizations.md

 }
 ```

-And in turn, since the code inside of `if (false)` will definitely never be called, will be completely tree shaken away.
+And in turn, since the code inside of `if (false)` will definitely never be called, it will be completely tree shaken away.

-For rrweb, we used the same approach to allow to remove certain recording managers:
+For rrweb, we used the same approach to allow you to remove certain recording managers:

 1. In order to avoid touching all the parts of the code that may use a manager, we added new dummy managers following the same interface but doing nothing: